ethereum/EIPs/EIPS/returndatacopy.md

 Other solutions that would allow returning dynamic data were considered, but they all had to deduct the gas from the call opcode and thus were both complicated to implement and specify ([5/8](https://github.com/ethereum/EIPs/issues/8)).
 Since this proposal is very similar to the way calldata is handled, it fits nicely into the concept.
 Furthermore, the eWASM architecture already handles return data in exactly the same way.

 Note that the EVM implementation needs to keep the return data until the next call or the return from the current call.
 Since this resource was already paid for as part of the memory of the callee, it should not be a problem.
 Implementations may either choose to keep the full memory of the callee alive until the next call or copy only the return data to a special memory area.

+Keeping the memory of the callee until the next call-like opcode does not increase the peak memory usage in the following sense: Any memory allocation in the caller's frame that happens after the return from the call can be moved before the call without a change in gas costs, but will add this allocation to the peak allocation.

 The number values of the opcodes were allocated in the same nibble block that also contains `CALLDATASIZE` and `CALLDATACOPY`.